iangfc/riccy/RicardianAugmentedMarkdown.md

 which starts with an emphasised tag word, in this case the tag Multiline will have these 3 lines.

-*Closure* Following the tag line is any number of lines of text, including paragraphs and empty lines.
+*Closure* Following the tag line is any number of lines of text, including paragraphs, comments and empty lines.
 The multiline format is always closed by
-  + a new section, like this one for Multiline above,
+  + a new section, like this one for Multiline above, or
-  + the end of file, or
-  + two or more stars on its own line followed by an empty line or other block closer, as follows this very line.
+  + two or more stars on its own line, as follows this very multiline.
 Sadly, when markdown renders its formatting on double-star, it folds all these lines into one para, so it ends up displayed on the end of line, not the next line.
-No matter, *remember* to place the double-star on its own line in the raw text:
+No matter, _remember_ to place the double-star on its own line in the raw text:
 **

 *Closed.*  See!
-In the Ricardian, the above is now closed and a new one is opened, called Closed.
+In the Ricardian, the above is now closed and a new multiline is opened, this time called Closed.
 It has to have the closing marker by itself on its own line to avoid the Ricardian parser doing strange things.
-Another way to close it is to use three or more stars:
+Another way to close it is to use more stars than two:
 ***

 Which should trigger a line in HTML in the displayed text.
 Let's see.